tldr-pages/tldr/CLIENT_SPECIFICATION.md

 This section describes the standardised command-line interface (CLI) for clients implementing one.
 Clients that do not provide a CLI can ignore this section.

 ### Arguments
-A number of arguments MUST be supported if a CLI is implemented:
+A number of arguments MUST be supported (unless otherwise specified if a CLI is implemented:

 Argument		        | Meaning
 ------------------------|--------------------
 `--update`				| Updates the offline cache of pages.
+MUST NOT be implemented if cache is not supported.
 `--version`, `-v`		| Shows the current version of the client, and the version of this specification that it implements.
 `--list-all`, `-a`		| Lists all the pages in the current platform to the standard output.
 One page name per line.
 Additional decoration MAY be printed to the standard error.